EMDR Therapy for Emotional Neglect and CPTSD in Adults

 Being deeply seen and understood.

-This is often referred to as emotional neglect.
+I refer to this to as emotional neglect.

 These patterns are not random.